Emotion-Dynamics-Lab/lab-workshop/introduction.md

 # Introduction
-This section covers from basic principles that will be helpful to know throughout this workshop.
+This section covers some basic principles that will be helpful to know throughout this workshop.

 ⚠️ If you haven't yet, please make sure you follow the steps in [Perparations](preparations.md)!